X

 More Details

-If you're looking for a relatively affordable full-room sound system, the Vizio 5.1-Channel M-Series sound system is a good way to go: It includes 11 speakers with separate tweeters and woofers, two upfiring speakers, and a remote control.
+Suppose you're looking for a relatively affordable full-room sound system.
+In that case, the Vizio 5.1-Channel M-Series sound system is a good choice: It includes 11 speakers with separate tweeters and woofers, two upfiring speakers, and a remote control.
 With Dolby Atmos and DTS:X surround sound, you have two high-quality options to turn your living room into a home theater.

 This sound system is Wi-Fi and Bluetooth compatible and includes Optical, RCA, USB, and HDMI ports.
-Virtual assistants like Alexa and Siri are available, so you can use voice commands to control it.
+Virtual assistants like Alexa and Siri can be used to control it using voice commands.

 Pros & Cons